named-data/NDN-CCL-API/key-chain.rst

     - `identityName`
         (optional) The identity name for the key to use for signing.
 If omitted, infer the signing identity from the data packet name.

-    - `wireFormat`
-        (optional) A WireFormat object used to encode the Data object.
-If omitted, use WireFormat getDefaultWireFormat ().

 KeyChain.verifyData Method
 --------------------------